 Under normal circumstances, your veneers will not fall off.
 The main causes of veneers falling off are serious trauma or aging and deteriorating teeth.
 Because your teeth may need to be shaped in order to apply the porcelain, the procedure is irreversible and meant to last.
 Most patients have their veneers for 15 to 20 years without any issues.

-Schedule a Consultation for Porcelain Veneers
+Schedule a Consultation for Porcelain Veneers in Indianapolis, IN

-Find out if porcelain veneers are right for you.
+Book your cosmetic consultation today to find out if porcelain veneers are right for you.
 We work hard to provide the best cosmetic dental treatments at affordable rates.
 Contact DentalSpa Indianapolis for a consultation with your top dentist in Indianapolis, IN.
 Give us a call at 866.486.0230, or schedule an appointment online today.